What is a Peer Mentor

 How Will I Be Matched with a Peer?

-Matching a peer and a mentor is important.
+Matching a peer mentor and an individual is important.
 The Chapter believes the more ‘alike’ a peer and mentor are, the more successful they will be working together.
 A peer is selected to ‘mentor’ an individual based upon areas of similarity.
 Every effort is made to match similarities of:

 - Injury level